Our new FloodPark.org website was launched on Labor Day Weekend. Please check it out!

 So rather than a priority to preserve trees, as was those initial presentations stated, now a large number of the beautiful trees that provide shade and clean cool air through the woodland are destined to be destroyed.
 If instead, we can allow the community voice to be heard and acknowledged, County Plans could be modified back to the preservation of the trees.

-Destruction of 72 trees, many large trees in the woodland portion of the park, will have a terrible impact on the nature and environment of the park.
+Destruction of 72 trees, many large trees in the heritage woodland portion of the park, will have a terrible impact on the nature and environment of the park.
 This would change the woodland drastically and many are wondering that in a time of drastic climate change, drought, and loss of urban forests that this would even be considered here.
 Here in our own community.
 Especially here at Flood Park, the only park in the this half of south-east San Mateo County that offers a woodland, beautiful walking paths through nature, and an environment and habitat for wildlife for all to enjoy, young and old.

 To help envision the impact of the destruction of the trees, please view the interactive images below.
 This is one of the woodland areas where County plans to destroy trees.
 The removal of these trees and the shady woodland environment they provide will cause even greater impact: Higher temperatures, negatively impact the nearby trees, removes habitat for wild life, including many birds in the woodland.
 It will also decimate the ambience that generations of families, churches, and other groups have come to enjoy and expect at Flood Park.